 The Simmons College Certificate in the Didactic Program in Dietetics (D.P.D.) is a postbaccalaureate program that fulfills one of the requirements for becoming a Registered Dietitian.
 The D.P.D.
-Certificate will prepare graduates to become competent entry level professionals, as well as successful students in a graduate nutrition program or accredited supervised practice program (dietetic internship).
+Certificate will prepare graduates to become competent entry level professionals, as well as preparing for success in one or more of the following: a graduate program, an accredited supervised practice program (dietetic internship, or employment.

 The undergraduate courses required for the D. P.D. (indicated further in this catalog) can be completed within the context of the Simmons College curriculum either as a part of a Bachelor's degree or in addition to an already completed Bachelor's degree.
 Students not currently in possession of a Bachelor's degree should apply through the Simmons College Undergraduate Admissions office for a Bachelor's degree with a major in nutrition.
-Students must apply for this program through the Office of Admission of the School of Health Sciences.
+Students who already have a Bachelor's degree and intend to apply for the DPD Certificate Program must apply for this program through the Office of Admission of the School of Nursing and Health Sciences.

-The D.P.D. certificate is designed for those students who have already completed a Bachelor's degree and who would like to complete solely the Didactic Program requirements to become a Registered Dietitian.
-Even students who have already obtained a Bachelor's degree in a different discipline can complete the D.P.D. certificate program to apply for a supervised practice program (e.g., dietetic internship).
-The Commission on Accreditation for Dietetics Education of the American Dietetic Association didactic undergraduate course requirements for the Simmons College Certificate in the D.P.D. are indicated below.
+The D.P.D.
+Certificate is designed for those students who have already completed a Bachelor's degree and who would like to complete solely the Didactic Program requirements to become a Registered Dietitian.
+Even students who have already obtained a Bachelor's degree in a different discipline can complete the D.P.D.
+Certificate program to apply for a supervised practice program (e.g., dietetic internship).
+The Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association didactic undergraduate course requirements for the Simmons College D.P.D.
+Certificate are indicated below.
 Any pre-requisite courses specified in the college catalog for each course must be completed prior to taking the course in question.

 This certificate, along with a verification statement signed by the D.P.D.
 Director at Simmons College, will confirm the successful completion of the first step in the credentialing process for dietetics practitioners.
-Students must pass the D.P.D. courses at Simmons College to be eligible for a verification statement.
+Students must successfully complete the D.P.D. courses at Simmons College to be eligible for a verification statement.
 In addition to a minimum of a Bachelor's degree, and the didactic courses, an accredited supervised practice program (dietetic internship) must be completed to ensure eligibility to take the R.D. exam.
 The courses in this certificate are coded as graduate courses (tuition is based on the graduate rate) but they are actually undergraduate in content.

-The application for a dietetic internship (D.I.P.) is a separate process.
-Completion of the D.P.D.
-Certificate does not guarantee acceptance to a D.I.P.
-The dietetics internship application process is very competitive and not all applicants are accepted.
-Statistics on the acceptance rates to dietetic internships are shown on the following web site: http://www.eatright.org/CADE/content.aspx?id=186.
-Last year about half of those applying were accepted into dietetic internships.
+It should be noted that fulfilling the aforementioned courses required for the Certificate in the Didactic Program in Dietetics is only one step in the credentialing process for dietetics practitioners.
+In addition to a minimum of a Bachelor's degree, the undergraduate D.P.D. course completion must be followed by an accredited supervised practice program (e.g., a dietetic internship program (D.I.P.)) to ensure eligibility to take the R.D. examination.
+The application to the D.I.P. is a separate process and completion of the Certificate in the D.P.D. in no way guarantees acceptance into a D.I.P.
+The dietetics internship application process is competitive and not all applicants are accepted.
+Statistics on the acceptance rates to dietetic internships can be found on the following web site: